FATE ONE: A Prophecy

 A single boar, maybe a meter tall and fur thick and matted, spots the gathered offerings, sniffing at them curiously.
 Though its size is favorable, it wears its age without question.
 As the elder beast closes in to partake in the feast, the wind whizzes, a squeal rings out, and the prey falls to its side.
 A single arrow sticks upward from its flank, flawlessly piercing the boar’s heart.

 “What did I tell you?” says the spotter.
 “Just a scout.
-These kind always send their old for this type of survey.”
+These kind always send their old for such survey.”

 The auburn hunter dismisses the comments as he quietly signals to the archer to hold, still hiding further away from the two grounded men.
 As the man predicted, The first boar, too, was bait for something bigger.